 This part of the OAPI standard does not provide any guidance on other encodings.
 The supported encodings, or more precisely the media types of the supported encodings, can be determined from the API definition.
 The desired encoding is selected using HTTP content negotiation.

-For example, if the server supports GeoJSON Text Sequences an encoding that is based on JSON text sequences and GeoJSON to support streaming by making the data incrementally parseable, the media type application/geo+json-seq would be used.
+For example, if the server supports GeoJSON Text Sequences, an encoding that is based on JSON text sequences and GeoJSON to support streaming by making the data incrementally parsable then the media type application/geo+json-seq would be used.

 8. Requirement Class "Core"